Excitebots: Trick Racing

 Excitebots: Trick Racing, known in Japan as is a 2009 racing video game developed by Monster Games and published by Nintendo for the Wii.
-It is the fourth game in the Excite series and the sequel to Excite Truck (2006).
+Released on April 20, 2009, it is the fourth game in the Excite series and the sequel to Excite Truck (2006).
 It features animal-themed robot vehicles and short minigames during racing, such as pie throwing, bowling, and soccer.
 The game could be bought packaged with or without the Wii Wheel, similar to Mario Kart Wii.

-Despite a positive reception from critics, the game was never available in stores outside North America.
-Nintendo Australia's Managing Director, Rose Lappin has said that Excitebots will not be seeing an Australian release "due to lack of interest".
-However, Japanese Club Nintendo members were able to exchange points for a copy starting from over two years of the original release date.
+Despite a positive reception from critics, Excitebots was never made available in stores outside North America.
+Nintendo Australia's Managing Director, Rose Lappin, stated that Excitebots would not be released in Australia "due to lack of interest".
+The game was later also released in August 2011 in Japan, but only through Club Nintendo.
 A fifth game in the series, Excitebike: World Rally, was released in 2009 for WiiWare.

 Gameplay

 Excitebots featured six-player online multiplayer.
 In this screen-shot, the track being raced on is "Bronze Mexico" and the "Hummingbird" bot is selected.

 Excitebots is controlled with the Wii Remote horizontally, optionally with the Wii Wheel.
 Most of the games are played on courses large in size with many opportunities to take meandering paths.
 The 25 different courses offered are modeled after real locations on Earth.
 Because of the size of each course, most races are two laps long and offer opportunities to gain massive altitude, perform various maneuvers, and obtain various items.

 Each race is scored on a grading system from "D" (lowest) to "S" (highest).
 In order to obtain a higher score, players must perform various tricks, stunts, complete minigames, and finish the race before the other bots.
 Each of these tricks yields stars, which are used to determine how well the player did during the race.
 The more stars collected before crossing the finish line, the higher the final score will be.
 Examples of some of the methods to obtain stars are: gaining extreme altitude from jumping off inclined terrain, smashing into other bots during high speed, altering the terrain ahead and sending leading bots skyward, ramming into bowling pins, getting various offensive items and using them strategically i.e. bombs, hammers, and swinging on bars including a mandatory "red bar" in each course.